Braille Books Program

 Through the Braille Books Program, blind children can discuss the newest book or magazine with their classmates and build their very own collection of books from popular children's reading series, just like their sighted friends.

 Every year, we break new ground by offering fresh and interesting titles and series that are sometimes overlooked in the Braille community.
+Starting January 2021, we will begin distributing UEB Braille copies of the selected book series to those participating in the free Braille Books Program.
+Read the 2021 press release.
+The 2021 Braille Book Program will include the following:

 How to Enroll